Hot Weather Forecast For Sindh - UrduPoint

 Hot Weather Forecast For Sindh

-The minimum and maximum temperatures recorded in Karachi 37-39 degrees Centigrade, Hyderabad 44-46 degrees Centigrade, Sukkur 45-47 degrees Centigrade, Thatta 38-40 degrees Centigrade, Mohenjodaro 45-47 degrees Centigrade, Dadu 47-49 degrees Centigrade, Mitthi 44-46 degrees Centigrade, and in Nawabshah 46-48 degrees Centigrade.
+The minimum and maximum temperatures predicted for Monday in Karachi 37-39 degrees Centigrade, Hyderabad 44-46 degrees Centigrade, Sukkur 43-45 degrees Centigrade, Thatta 38-40 degrees Centigrade, Mohenjodaro 45-47 degrees Centigrade, Dadu 47-49 degrees Centigrade, Mitthi 47-49 degrees Centigrade and in Nawabshah 46-48 degrees Centigrade.

 Mainly, hot and dry weather is likely to prevail in the province.